Skip to content

 16th April 2026 Written by: Joshua King

-As the Scottish Parliamentary Election 2026 approaches, the Journal explores justice and legal reform pledges from the main political parties, pledges which include abolishing hate crime law and expanding legal aid traineeship funding.
+As the Scottish parliamentary election 2026 approaches, the Journal explores justice and legal reform pledges from the main political parties, pledges which include abolishing hate crime laws and expanding legal aid traineeship funding.

 Polling stations across Scotland will open for this year's ballot at 7am on Thursday, May 7.
 Many voters have already received their postal ballots and are making an early decision.